2012 Istanbul rally to commemorate the Khojaly massacre: Demonstration

 The rally was attended by nationalist organizations and political parties such as the MHP, Grey Wolves, Atsız Youth, and the Alperen Hearths.
 Security was increased around the Greek and French consulates whilst the road leading towards the Agos newspaper office was blocked off.
 Attendance estimates ranged from 20,000 to 100,000 by the organizers.

-Istanbul governor Hüseyin Avni Mutlu attended the rally, and it was addressed by the Turkish Interior Minister İdris Naim Şahin who said: There has never been a stage for such a courageous, honoured, determined, peaceful and brotherly meeting.
+Istanbul governor Hüseyin Avni Mutlu attended the rally, and it was addressed by the Turkish Interior Minister İdris Naim Şahin who said: "There has never been a stage for such a courageous, honoured, determined, peaceful and brotherly meeting.
 I salute you!
-Welcome, shall your unity be everlasting!
+Welcome, shall your unity be everlasting!".
 Various slogans included, "We are all from Khojaly", "Stop Armenian aggression", "Do not forget Turkic people genocide by Armenian gangs in southern Azerbaijan", "One nation, two countries, Justice for Khojaly!", and "Stop Armenian lies".

-Protesters later dispersed without any incident.

 Racist slogans

 Some elements of the crowd displayed anti-Armenian slogans containing hate speech and chanted violent threats towards Armenians.
 The anti-Armenian chants and slogans used by elements of the crowd included: "You are all Armenian, you are all bastards", "Bastards of Hrant cannot scare us", "Today Taksim, Tomorrow Yerevan, we can come suddenly at night", and "Let Armenia be gone".
-Some chants supported Ogun Samast, the convicted assassin of ethnic Armenian journalist Hrant Dink.

-Students at the Süleyman Demirel University in Isparta reportedly chanted Mount Ağrı will become your grave.
+Some chants supported Ogün Samast, the convicted assassin of ethnic Armenian journalist Hrant Dink.
+Students at the Süleyman Demirel University in Isparta reportedly chanted "Mount Ağrı will become your grave".